 How do we treat and prevent dental disease in dogs?

 Having an annual dental check and ongoing dental care for your dog can help prevent teeth and gum issues.
 Once we’ve determined the extent of any dental disease in your dog’s mouth, we can advise you about the best options to treat it.
-Take advantage of our FREE dog dental checks with a veterinary nurse during July and August in dog dental months by contacting your nearby Sydney Animal Hospital to book an appointment.
+Take advantage of our FREE dog dental checks with a veterinary nurse during July till September in dog dental months by contacting your nearby Sydney Animal Hospital to book an appointment.